lightlace/cpp-docs.de-de/docs/mfc/reference/crgn-class.md

 ### <a name="parameters"></a>Parameter

 *hRgn*<br/>
-Gibt ein Handle für eine Windows-Region an.
+Gibt ein Handle für einen Windows-Bereich an.

 ### <a name="return-value"></a>Rückgabewert